ngoduythinh250601/Codelearn/README.md

-These are successfully solved exercises on the `codelearn.io` website
+These are successfully solved exercises on the [codelearn.io](https://codelearn.io/training) website.